RikkaApps/Sui/template/magisk_module/README.md

 ## Changelog

+### v12.1.4 (2021-08-28)

+- Make sure original extras from newActivity is not deserialized (For example, this will fix the crash of MIUI Settings "All specs" page)

 ### v12.1.3 (2021-08-26)

 - Fix not working on Sony devices (Not sure if only China version ROMs have this problem)